alan-turing-institute/alexa-room-finder/docs/room-finder.md

     ```
  - If all calendars either aren't in `names`, aren't `free`, or return errors, it returns a promise resolved to `false`.

- API requests are done asynchronously.
+ Each API requests in findFreeRoom is done asynchronously.

- Note on `findFreeRoom`'s' method: This function is fairly manual in how it works out which of the calendars are available - it uses a simple counter, and if they're all unavailable it resolves to false.
-One could use `Q.any()` for almost the same effect, but I did this, and unless you further complicate the code, it gives much worse error messages.
-It requires you to reject calendars that are busy, rather than just rejecting errors; thus my code allows differentiation between errors and unavailability which `Q.any()` doesn't.
-The other alternative is `Q.allSettled()` but that requires every API request to finish before the code returns, which worsens performance.
+ A note on `findFreeRoom`'s' method: this function uses a simple counter system to figure out whether a calendar is available.
+One could use `Q.any()` for almost the same effect, but I used to do this, and unless you further complicate the code, it makes it much harder to differentiate 'no rooms available' from 'an error occurred'.
+The other alternative is `Q.allSettled()` but that requires every API request to finish before the code returns, which worsens performance, and risks more timeouts.
+I think this method is the least of three evils.

 #### `postRoom(token, ownerAddress, ownerName, startTime, endTime)`